b-lukaszuk/RJ_BS_eng/contents/julia_first_encounter.md

 sco(s)
 ```

-Notice that I reused previously defined `getRectangleArea` (so, functions can
+Here I can either write its body from scratch (`return lendSideA * lenSideA`) or
+reuse (as I did) our previously defined `getRectangleArea`.
+Lesson to be learned
+here, functions can use other functions.
+This is especially handy if those inner
-use other functions).
-Let's see how it works.
+functions are long and complicated.
+Anyway, let's see how it works.

 ```jl
 s = """